searinminecraft/Vixipy/README.md

 # License

-PyXiv is licensed under the GNU Affero General Public License version 3.
+Vixipy is licensed under the GNU Affero General Public License version 3.
 You may modify and redistribute PyXiv as long as you comply with the license.

-PyXiv comes with NO WARRANTY, and we will certainly not be responsible for anything that happens to your pixiv account (unless its due to a bug on PyXiv that causes account flagging)
+Vixipy comes with NO WARRANTY, and we will certainly not be responsible for anything that happens to your pixiv account (unless its due to a bug on PyXiv that causes account flagging)

 <hr>